-Your PPD report should reflect all your own work and should not be produced by a third party, however you may seek advice from colleagues, line manager, PPD/CPD mentor, the IST and the Science Council.
+Your PPD report should reflect all your own work and should not be produced by a third party, however you may seek advice from colleagues, line manager, PPD/CPD mentor, and the IST.
 PLEASE DO NOT USE ACRONYMS unless they have been defined at the first usage.

-Guidance for the Allocation of PPD points and Categories of Learning Activities
+Guidance for the Allocation of PPD points and Categories of Learning Activities must include a measure of the usefulness of the event Table